New Zealand Law Society - Associate membership

 There are two routes to associate membership.

-• For others, applications for appointment as an associate member should be made on the prescribed form.
+• For others, applications for associate membership should be made on the Application for Associate Membership form

 The Law Society Board must be satisfied that the applicant is eligible according to the Rules and has a significant association with the legal profession.